-This 1-2 punch (CRS-207 / GVAX) at different areas of the immunologic / inflammatory cascade is a clever and promising idea.
+This 1-2 punch (CRS-207 / GVAX) at different areas of the immunologic / inflammatory cascade is a clever and promising idea for the treatment of pancreatic cancer.
 It will be interesting to see the results of the Phase II work, and to follow the results of this novel and creative line of study.

 Dale O’Brien, MD